Diesel Loco Shed, Ernakulam

-Diesel Loco Shed, Ernakulam (Code:ERSX) is a motive power depot performing locomotive maintenance and repair facility for diesel locomotives of the Indian Railways, located at (ERS) of the Southern Railway zone in the city of Kochi, Kerala.
+Diesel Loco Shed, Ernakulam (Code:ERSX) is a motive power depot performing locomotive maintenance and repair facility for diesel and electric locomotives of the Indian Railways, located at (ERS) of the Southern Railway zone in the city of Kochi, Kerala.
 It is one of the four diesel loco sheds of the Southern Railway, the others being at Tondiarpet (TNP) at Chennai, Erode (ED) and Golden Rock (GOC) at Trichy and the only locomotive shed in Kerala and the southernmost loco shed in India.
-Although it is in Kerala, its locomotives were mainly used in Goa and Maharashtra, and very rarely near the shed for passenger trains.
+Although it is located in Kerala, its locomotives were mainly used in Goa and Maharashtra, and very rarely near the shed for passenger trains.
 As Indian railway approaches 100% electrification, the diesel loco shed has lost its significance.

 History

 Steam locomotive sheds used to exist at (QLN) and (SRR) until the late 1970s.
 After Southern Railway set a deadline to eliminate all steam locomotive operations by 1985, a push was given towards establishing diesel as the primary motive power, and the Ernakulam Diesel locomotive shed was established in the year 1981 to meet these ends and the needs of exponentially increasing rail traffic on the new continuous broad-gauge lines from Trivandrum to Mangalore and Palakkad with the completion of gauge conversion of the Ernakulam – Kottayam – Kollam line.
 The steam sheds at SRR and QLN were subsequently decommissioned.

 Initially, the shed handed only WDM-2 and WDS-6 class locomotives, but gradually were allocated WDM-3As, WDG3-As and for a short time, was the only loco shed in the country to have WDM-7 locomotives allocated to its roster.
 The first loco to be homed at ERS was a WDS-6 with road number #36012.
 The last WDM-2 (18701) was removed from service in June 2019 after being in the shed for 38 years.
+The WDS-6 locomotives of the shed were scrapped in 2020 due to their age and poor performance.
+WDM-7 locomotives of the shed were transferred to Tondiarpet in 2009 and 2010.
 The shed received its First HHP loco WDP-4D(40114) from GOC in December 2019.
 Electric locomotives were gradually allotted to the shed in 2021.